-Port forwarding can be a powerful tool to unlock new functions on you router, but it can also open serious security vulnerabilities.
-What is it, how can you use it to your advantage, and how can you stay safe?
+Port forwarding can be a powerful tool to unlock new functions on your router, but it can also open serious security vulnerabilities.
+What is it and how can you use it to your advantage while staying safe?

-Your router does many things for you.
-Right now, you can think of it as a mix between a security guard and a mail sorter.
-Your NAT firewall (read more about it here), which lives on your router, sends incoming information to the devices that requested it, by extension also blocking unwanted incoming data.
+To understand port forwarding you first need to understand what your router does.
+You can think of it as a mix between a security guard and a mail sorter.
+Your NAT firewall, which lives on your router, sends incoming connections to the devices that requested them, by extension also blocking unwanted incoming data.
 It does this automatically, but if you want your home devices to connect to a remote device, you need to set up port forwarding.

 The specific instructions for port forwarding can be different for each router or brand, so here’s a general overview of what the process might look like: